What are bills?

 Bills can also have attachments - handy for storing those scanned or PDF versions of the originals.

-Of course, Bills are comprehensively handled by our accounting engine, including the sales tax or for our UK users all the various flavours of VAT.
+Of course, bills are comprehensively handled by our accounting engine, including the sales tax and, for our UK users, all the various rates of VAT.

 ...and thanks for taking the time to feed back, it's appreciated.

 We’re sorry to hear that.
 Would you like to...